xaionaro-go/speech/README.md

 ```
 (keep in mind: the larger model is the more time it takes to warm up)

-It likely will fail to build, because you don't have CUDA libraries install.
-You need to install them.
-But if it will run; it will start listening the microphone, and you can start speaking.
+It will start listening the microphone, and you can start speaking.
 It should print the translation of your speech to English.

 For example in my case:
 ```